 There are no visible boundaries between garden and countryside.
 One melds into the other and seasonal displays of flowers include wild bluebells, campion, ragged robin, marsh woundwort, meadowsweet, rosebay willowherb, wood anemone, wild cherry, blackthorn, and much more.

 The pond is fed from a spring and is full of wildlife.
-Again last year the mass exodus of baby toads was spectacular and held up our lawn mowing for several weeks until they had all dispersed.
+Again this year the mass exodus of baby toads has been spectacular and has held up our lawn mowing for the last couple of weeks.

-To improve habitats we are have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.
+To improve habitats we have removed holly, blackthorn and bramble which has infested the woodland and reinstated hazel coppices.

 Our experiments with annual flower beds, to see which mixes provided the most oportunities for pollinators over the longest period, proved that Echium Blue Bedder and Phacelia are invaluable for our bees.